 What to expect.
 For the procedure, a cardiac sonographer will stick EKG electrodes to your chest.
 They’ll chart your heart activity and take your pulse and blood pressure.

 The sonographer will first do a transthoracic echocardiogram.
 Then, you’ll get on a treadmill or a stationary bicycle and start exercising.
 The medical team will slowly raise the intensity of the exercise machine.
 In the meantime, they’ll watch the EKG monitor for changes and ask about any symptoms.

 You’ll exercise until you can’t do it anymore.
 The sonographer will quickly do another echocardiogram.

 After the tests, you’ll exercise slowly to cool down.
 The team will watch your vital signs until they’re back to normal.

 The appointment takes about an hour, but the test itself usually takes less than 15 minutes.

 This is another form of stress echocardiogram.
 But instead of exercising, you get a drug called dobutamine that makes your heart feel like it’s working hard.

 The team will do a transthoracic echocardiogram, measure your resting heart rate, and take your blood pressure.
-Then, you’ll get the dobutamine, which will make your heart react as if you were working out.
+Then, you’ll get the dobutamine.
 Your heart will begin beating faster and stronger.
 You might have a warm, flushed feeling and a mild headache.